-1.5-2 typed pages double-spaced for the class's readings (1-inch margins, 11 font).
-These will be a summary of the main themes and arguments of the reading, due on the day assigned before class.
+2 typed pages double-spaced for the class's readings (1-inch margins, 11 font).
+These will be a summary of the main themes and arguments of the reading, due on the day assigned before class (no late submissions will be accepted).
 These are to be in your own words-do not plagiarize the in-text summaries.